-During the mediation, the family mediator will typically introduce information psycho-social education about the developmental needs and stages of children.
+During the mediation, the family mediator will typically introduce information psycho-social education about children’s developmental needs and stages.
 In particular, family mediators will present research-based information about what is supportive of children in separating families.
 This informs the parents on options to make their arrangements going forward.

 Separation and Divorce

 The process of separating and divorcing can be overwhelming.
-At this time, it can be difficult for parents to see their children clearly or to understand what may be happening for them.
+It can be difficult for parents to see their children clearly or understand what may be happening for them.
 Often parents are unaware of how children genuinely feel as they do not have the vocabulary to express themselves.
-Instead, children might act out or regress into a younger age to express the stress they are under.
-When this behavior is misinterpreted, parents might blame the other parent, or feel rejected.
+Instead, children might act out or regress at a younger age to express their stress.
+When this behaviour is misinterpreted, parents might blame the other parent or feel rejected.
 This can lead to problems in co-parenting and escalate the conflict.